 The Company derives its revenue from solutions that include products and services, as well as sales of stand alone services, hardware, components, consumables and software.
 Identity Solutions revenue includes revenues from maintenance, consulting and training services related to sales of hardware and software solutions.
-Services revenue includes fingerprinting services and security consulting services.
-A customer, depending on its needs, may order hardware, equipment, consumables or software products or services or combine hardware products, consumables, equipment, software products and services to create a multiple element arrangement.
-The Company s revenue recognition policies are described in the notes to the consolidated financial statements included in the Company s Annual Report on Form 10-K for the year ended December 31, 2006.
+Services revenue includes enrollment services and government security and information technologies services.
+A customer, depending on its needs, may order hardware, equipment, consumables, software products or services or combine hardware products, consumables, equipment, software products and services to create a multiple element arrangement.
+The Company's revenue recognition policies are described in the notes to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2006.

-Stock Based Compensation
+Stock-Based Compensation

-On January 1, 2006, L-1 adopted Statement of Financial Accounting Standards (SFAS) No. 123(R), Share-Based Payment, which requires share-based payment transactions to be accounted for using a fair value-based method and the recognition of the related expense in the results of operations.
+On January 1, 2006, L-1 adopted Statement of Financial Accounting Standards ("SFAS") No. 123(R), Share-Based Payment, which requires share-based payment transactions to be accounted for using a fair value-based method and the recognition of the related expense in the results of operations.
 L-1 uses the Black-Scholes valuation method to estimate the fair value of option awards.
-The compensation expense related to share based payments is recognized over the vesting period for awards granted after January 1, 2006 and over the remaining service period for the unvested portion of awards granted prior to January 1, 2006.
+The compensation expense related to share-based payments is recognized over the vesting period for awards granted after January 1, 2006 and over the remaining service period for the unvested portion of awards granted prior to January 1, 2006.

 Determining the appropriate valuation method and related assumptions requires judgment, including estimating common stock price volatility, forfeiture rates and expected terms.
-The following weighted average assumptions were utilized in the valuation of stock option awards for the three months ended March 31,

-2007 and 2006:
+The following weighted average assumptions were utilized in the valuation of stock options in 2007 and 2006:

+'''

-Three Months Ended
+Three Months Ended Nine Months Ended

-March 31, 2007 March 31, 2006
+September 30,

+2007 September 30,

+2006 September 30,

+September 30,

+2007

-Expected common stock price volatility Risk free interest rate 91.3% 4.3% 110.0% 4.4%
+Expected common stock price volatility

+94 %

+63 %

+105 %

+Risk free interest rate

+2006

+59 %

+4.4 %

+4.3 %

+4.3 %

+4.3 %

-Expected life of options 6.3 Years 6.3 Years
+Expected life of options 6.3 Years 6.3 Years 6.3 Years

 Expected annual dividends

+'''

-The expected volatility rate is based on the historical volatility of the Company s common stock.
+The expected volatility rate is based on the historical volatility of the Company's common stock.
+In the second quarter of 2007, the Company reviewed the historical volatility of its common stock and began using a weighted average method that more accurately reflects volatility.
 The expected life of options is based on the average life of 6.3 years pursuant to the guidance from Staff Accounting Bulletin No. 107.
 The Company estimated forfeitures when recognizing compensation expense based on historical rates.
-The risk free interest rate is based on the 7 year treasury security as it approximates the 6.3 expected life of the options.
+The risk free interest rate is based on the 7 year treasury security as it approximates the 6.3 years of expected life of the options.
 The Company updates these assumptions on at least an annual basis and on an interim basis if significant changes to the assumptions are warranted.

-Stock-based compensation expense was \$2.7 million and \$0.7 million for the three months ended March 31, 2007 and 2006, respectively, and includes \$0.1 million related to restricted stock for both periods and for the 2007 period, approximately \$0.1 million of retirement contributions paid in common stock.
-The Company recognized the full cost impact of the awards issued under its equity incentive plans in the condensed consolidated statements of operations for the three months ended March 31, 2007 and 2006 and did not capitalize any such costs.
+Stock-based compensation expense was \$2.7 million and \$4.5 million for the three months ended September 30, 2007 and 2006, respectively, and includes \$0.1 million related to restricted stock for both periods.
+Stock-based compensation expense was \$7.8 million and \$5.9 million for the nine months ended September 30, 2007 and 2006, respectively, and includes \$0.2 million and \$0.1 million, respectively, related to restricted stock.
+The Company recognized the full cost impact of the awards issued under its equity incentive plans in the condensed consolidated statements of operations for the three months and nine months ended September 30, 2007 and 2006 and did not capitalize any such costs.
 The following tables presents stock-based compensation expense included in the condensed consolidated statements of operations (in thousands):